arjablc/kickstart.nvim/README.md

 ### FAQ

-* What should I do if I already have a pre-existing neovim configuration?
-  * You should back it up and then delete all associated files.
-  * This includes your existing init.lua and the neovim files in `~/.local` which can be deleted with `rm -rf ~/.local/share/nvim/`
 * Can I keep my existing configuration in parallel to kickstart?
   * Yes!
 You can use [NVIM_APPNAME](https://neovim.io/doc/user/starting.html#%24NVIM_APPNAME)`=nvim-NAME`
     to maintain multiple configurations.
 For example, you can install the kickstart